Skip to main content

 • Same report structure

-Change one field — add a nullable argument, deprecate a mutation, remove a type.
+Change one field, add a nullable argument, deprecate a mutation, and remove a type.
 Run again:

 • Same findings for everything that didn’t change